meghanclownfish/Nucella-lapillus-genome/2_assembly/README.md

 ```

 # Decontaminate with blast and blobtools
 I identified mitogenome contigs by blasting against the mitogenome of Nucella already assembled (https://doi.org/10.1007/s00227-024-04424-3).
 Because this was lightweight, I ran it on Galaxy (https://usegalaxy.org/).
+This search identified three contigs (mito_contig.txt) that were removed.

 ```
 #remove mito contigs